dakshgodara2001/Tic-Tac-Toe-G/README.md

 To get started, clone the repository and import the project into Android Studio.
 You will need to set up a Firebase project and add the necessary configuration files to the project before you can run the app.
 Run the app on an emulator or physical device to start playing.

+## Deployment

+To deploy the app to the Google Play Store, you will need to create a signed APK and follow the standard release process.

 ## Built With